IbrahimSobh/llms/README.md

 ## Neural Language Models (NLM)

+- **What is the problem?** One of the biggest challenges in natural language processing (NLP) is the shortage of training data for many distinct tasks.
+However, modern deep learning-based NLP models improve when trained on millions, or billions, of annotated training examples.

+- **Pre-training is the solution:** To help close this gap, a variety of techniques have been developed for training general-purpose language representation models using the enormous amount of unannotated text.
+The pre-trained model can then be fine-tuned on small data for different tasks like question answering and sentiment analysis, resulting in substantial accuracy improvements compared to training on these datasets from scratch.

 NLM usually (but not always) uses an RNN to learn sequences of words (sentences, paragraphs, … etc) and hence can predict the next word.

 Advantages: